ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 are triggered when specific conditions within the SoC have been achieved.
 Show the status of the low power mode requirements at the time of reading.

+## substate_requirements

+Display the required power state for various IP blocks to enter a given power state, and whether or not that was achieved.

 ## substate_residencies

 Each of [Intel S0ix Sub-states] residencies timer count.